michalsta/nwgrad/README.md

 nwgrad.SubstMatrix(matrix: np.ndarray, alphabet: str = "ACDEFGHIKLMNPQRSTVWY")
 ```

 Constructs a substitution matrix from an `(N, N)` float64 numpy array where `N = len(alphabet)`.
 The default alphabet is the 20 canonical amino acids (`ACDEFGHIKLMNPQRSTVWY`).
 Any square matrix with a matching alphabet is accepted — including DNA (`"ACGT"`), extended amino acids, or any other symbol set.
-You may pass an `Alphabet` object instead of a string.
+The alphabet is given as a string; if you are holding an `Alphabet` object, pass its `.symbols`.

 Stored as a dense `N × N` block indexed by alphabet position — 16 doubles for DNA.
 Sequences are validated and encoded to indices once, at the boundary, so the DP inner loop is a single O(1) lookup and never touches a character.
 Asymmetric matrices are fully supported.